 How We Work

-Immersive stages — From sunrise performances at Brooklyn Botanic Garden, to city plazas via our street festival Biophony, to dome experiences in Los Angeles, we unleash composers’ creativity.
+Immersive stages — From sunrise performances at Brooklyn Botanic Garden, to city plazas via our street festival Biophony, to dome experiences in Los Angeles, we find the stage the work demands and build toward it.

-Recorded by experts — We record with world-class artists and engineers with major labels (Nonesuch, New Amsterdam, Merge, Naxos); our awards and international press accelerate the careers of our artists.
+Recorded by experts — We record with world-class artists and engineers with major and independent labels (Nonesuch, New Amsterdam, Def Jam, , Western Vinyl, Merge, Naxos).
+Awards and international press follow the work and accelerate the careers behind it.

 Talent Pipeline